 Emma Campbell is a photographer and activist based in Belfast.
 Her work explores the issues raised by the lack of abortion access for women on the island of Ireland.
 The stigma and secrecy combined with the attitudes fostered by colonialism and deep religious conservatism are dealt with in a variety of ways, inspired by practices employed by the women photographers in her historical research.
 This includes photography of direct actions, using the gallery space as an activist space, sharing her practice online to raise awareness, using collage, documentary and found images to produce work that fosters a sense of the structural inequalities that face women faced with decisions about their pregnancies.

 Sarah Cullen is an artist based in Dublin who works with a broad range of mediums including photography, moving image and textiles.
 Her practice focuses on issues of mortality and women’s rights in relation to the self and the domestic space.
 She explores the relationship between the public and the private: how personal narratives and experiences change and interact with the world when introduced into a public space.
 Her activism in the Repeal the Eighth movement has informed her recent work, with a focus on creating large scale textile banners which draw on the history of women’s use of textiles and embroidery to enact and communicate resistance.

 This event has been organised by Photography/ Archives/ Ireland.
-The talk takes place immediately before the opening of Laia Abril’s internationally celebrated project, On Abortion, which will open in the Copper House Gallery at 6pm, as part of the PhotoIreland festival 2018.
+The talk takes place immediately before the opening of Laia Abril’s internationally celebrated project, On Abortion and Sarah Cullen’s You Shall Have Exactly What You Want, both of which will open in the Copper House Gallery at 6pm, as part of the PhotoIreland festival 2018.